 In May of this year I did something unusual.
 I tweeted a video of myself playing piano and singing.

-It’s not the first time I’ve sung in public.
-It is the first time I’ve done it while playing piano, though, and that’s a milestone for me.
-Although the pandemic canceled my singing lessons, I continued to play, working on Christmas carols throughout the summer and getting decent at “Jingle Bells”, “Rudolph the Red-Nosed Reindeer,” and “I’ll Be Home For Christmas.”
+It's not the first time I've performed publicly.
+It is the first time I've done it while playing piano, though, and that's a milestone for me.
+Although the pandemic canceled my singing lessons, I continued to play, working on Christmas carols throughout the summer and getting decent at "Jingle Bells", "Rudolph the Red-Nosed Reindeer," and "I'll Be Home For Christmas."

 The last one, "I'll Be Home For Christmas," is my favorite.
 The voicings and flourishes that Dan Coates, the arranger, added are exactly what I need to take my playing to the next level.
 Where my Elton John playing has me doing octaves on my left hand, this Christmas Carol book has introduced me to the magic of the dominant seventh on my left hand, giving everything a more complex, jazzy feel.
 I love it.
 I'm not singing as much but I play piano just about every day.

-On the guitar front, I’ve been dabbling in Grateful Dead.
-I can’t get over Row Jimmy and Morning Dew.
-I put them both in the top 10 songs I’ve ever heard.
+On the guitar front, I've been dabbling in Grateful Dead.
+I can't get over "Fire on the Mountain" and "Eyes of the World".
+I put them both in the top 10 songs I've ever heard.
 I play half-assed versions on my Taylor 214 while hanging out with my kids and neighbors in the front yard.
-When our house is remodeled and I’m under the same roof as my Telecaster I will begin to really tackle these songs, giving them the focus and dedication they require.
+When our house is remodeled and I'm under the same roof as my Telecaster I will begin to really tackle these songs, giving them the focus and dedication they require.

 Until then, I make slow but steady progress on piano, and I fully expect to be able to throw down some Christmas carols next year, full voice, for all to hear.